-In a quiet road leading off of Brighton’s Trafalgar Street, Scott Kingdom was putting the finishing touches to a graffiti masterpiece–a giant multi-coloured tag, depicting the word ‘Scare’.
+In a quiet road leading off Brighton’s Trafalgar Street, Scott Kingdom was putting the finishing touches to a graffiti masterpiece–a giant multi-coloured tag, depicting the word ‘Scare’.
 Designed to appear as a 3D image, it featured a flock of giant bats flying out of an ‘S’ shaped crack in the brick wall.
-A student at the local art college by day, he was responsible for many of the area’s most skillfully composed murals.
-He specialised in anamorphic perspective, a technique used by artists to trick the eye since the Renaissance.
-Influenced by pavement chalk illusionist Kurt Wenner, Scott hoped soon to be recognised for his work in the way someone like Banksy, Paul Insect or Darren Cullen was.
-He had already earned a little money, receiving commissions to brighten up a wall in Kemp Town and a warehouse in Hollingbury among others.
-Still he could not still resist the thrill of going out at night to illegally spray his designs in the graffiti hotspots of the city, wanting them to be viewed and compared with the best of the local street art.
+A student at the local art college by day, he was responsible for many of the area’s most skilfully composed murals.
+He specialised in anamorphic perspective; a technique used by artists to trick the eye since the Renaissance.
+Influenced by pavement chalk illusionist Kurt Wenner, Scott hoped soon be recognised for his work in the way someone like Banksy, Paul Insect or Darren Cullen was.
+He had already earned a little money, receiving commissions to brighten up a wall in Kemp Town and a warehouse in Hollingbury, among others.
+Still, he could not still resist the thrill of going out at night to illegally spray his designs in the graffiti hotspots of the city, wanting them viewed and compared with the best of the local street art.

-The local police patrol car passed by, cruising down Trafalgar Street towards London Road.
+The local police patrol car passed by cruising down Trafalgar Street towards London Road.
 The guys hid in the shadows until it had gone.
 Upon returning to the wall however, Scott and Calum could not believe what now faced them.
-Black paint had been sprayed over Scott’s artwork, and painted upon it, in luminous white, was a realistic-looking cracked gravestone with ‘RIP Scott’ written on it.
+Black paint sprayed over Scott’s artwork, and painted upon it, in luminous white, was a realistic-looking cracked gravestone with ‘RIP Scott’ written on it.

 “Were there any tags on the wall when you started, man?”
 Calum asked, looking worried.